signature-opensource/CK-DB-OIddict/README.md

 - [CK.DB.OIddict.DefaultClient](Samples/CK.DB.OIddict.DefaultClient) => Not used yet.
 May be used as the SLog.AuthTest, but with OpenIddict client.
 Why not.

-About unit tests => I don't think that much relevant.
-It would take a load of time for no much reason.

 ## TODO

 - Add enough Cris commands to provide a way to be able to manage an oidc application management.
-- Add consent form example to the default server.
 - Make most of classes internal
-- Simplify README.md by showing up directly the startup with OpenIddict config exposed.